AHMEDHANSHI/code-challenge/README.md

 # (code challenge for JavaScript week one)
 the code challenge includes;
-1.program that calculates grades and scores them
+# program that calculates grades and scores them

-2.program that calculates speed and demerits   above the speedlimit
+# program that calculates speed and demerits   above the speedlimit

-3.program that calculates the payee git
+# program that calculates the payee git

 #### Date, 2018/09/14